Files / United States

 Key Chapter Title List

-3. New Ship Construction Cost: Annual Scale of $35.8 Billion
+3. New Ship Construction Cost: Annual Scale of 35.8 Billion USD

-4. Analysis of Total Shipbuilding Costs Compared to Historical Appropriations
+4. Comparative Analysis of Total Shipbuilding Costs and Historical Appropriations

 5. Budget Growth Requirements for Fleet Operations and Maintenance